With the popularity of digital marketing, many nonprofits are often unsure if they should invest in direct mail fundraising, as well.

 3. Use "You-Attitude" While Drafting Fundraising Letters

 The general philosophy behind "you-attitude" is that people tend to be more interested in their own actions or needs than in the writer's.
+Supporters are more likely to contribute to a nonprofit when they feel they share a common cause.
 Therefore, the most important word to include in your writing is the word "you."

 This strategy is used to help organizations better make connections to their donors.
 Instead of telling someone about their importance to your organization, you are showing them how important they really are through language.

 4. Make Sure Direct Mail Letters Are Skimmable

 It should only take a matter of minutes from the time that your supporter opens your letter until the time they are finished reading.
 Simple sentences may sound choppy to the writer.
 However, when someone is skimming content, shorter sentences like this get the point across much easier.
 Compound and complex sentences require readers (no matter their reading level) to slow down in order to understand.